JoTrdl/webtronium/README.md

 # Pure Server Router

 ## Live demo
-Got to [https://pure-server-router.herokuapp.com](https://pure-server-router.herokuapp.com) to see it live.
+Go to [https://pure-server-router.herokuapp.com](https://pure-server-router.herokuapp.com) to see it live.

 ## Setup